-The following Construction guidance note Produced in partnership with Abdul Jinadu of Keating Chambers provides comprehensive and up to date legal information covering:
+The following Construction practice note Produced in partnership with Abdul Jinadu of Keating Chambers provides comprehensive and up to date legal information covering:

 The purpose of this Practice Note is to set out the steps which should be taken in the pre-action phase in order to maximise prospects of success.
 While the steps identified may be relevant to other types of actions, it is assumed that the claim in question is a construction/engineering dispute to be conducted in the English courts under the CPR (albeit many of the considerations will also be relevant to disputes that will be the subject of an arbitration).